ayetpyae/DH110/assignment02/README.md

 ## Survey Link
 Here is a link to the [moderator script and participant survey](https://docs.google.com/forms/d/e/1FAIpQLSeMsN081u3SI1t7rcR8iggcKMCPffTB0q1OGxRSTWWvwvnZcw/viewform).

-Note: Dr Cho, I added you as a collaborator and you can edit and view the results of the survery with your email address.
+Note: Professor Cho, I added you as a collaborator and you can edit and view the results of the survery with your email address.

 ## Video
 Here is the link to the [video](https://youtu.be/dCeh2q9mAJI).